Make A Foot Injury Claim

 Select a Section:

-2. When Can I Claim For A Foot Injury?
+2. Who Can I Sue For My Foot Injury?

-4. Foot Injury Compensation Payouts – Do I Need Evidence To Claim?
+4. Do I Need Evidence To Prove My Foot Injury Claim?

-When making a personal injury claim, every case is assessed individually – for this reason, it may not be helpful to know the average settlement for a foot injury.
-In this section, we’ll focus on how foot injury compensation payouts may be calculated.
+When making a personal injury claim, every case is assessed individually – for this reason, there is no average settlement or average payout.

 Your payout may include general damages, which is awarded for the pain and suffering resulting from your injuries.
 As part of this, you may also be compensated for a loss of amenity; a reduction in your quality of life.